 Mickey’s Not So Scary Halloween Party

-A trip to Disney World in the late summer/early fall also means a chance to attend Mickey’s Not So Scary Halloween Party in Magic Kingdom.
-Tickets are now on sale with dates running from August 13 – November 1st, so you have plenty of chances if you want to work the hard-ticketed event into your vacation plans.
+Typically, a trip to Disney World in the late summer/early fall also means a chance to attend Mickey’s Not So Scary Halloween Party in Magic Kingdom.
+Unfortunately, Mickey’s Not So Scary has officially been canceled this year.

-Even though this can be a big time to take advantage of the lower crowds, this is also prime time for hurricanes.
+In lieu of the parties, we may see low crowds in the parks this Halloween.
+Keep in mind, though, this is also prime time for hurricanes.
 With this year forecasted to be extra-active for hurricanes, you may want to consider travel insurance — just to be safe! 🙂

 Winter also lets us say goodbye (hopefully) to some of that scorching Florida heat and hello to the holidays at Disney!
 Holidays at Disney World can usually mean big crowds, but we could also see more families postponing their trips until later and leaving crowds lighter than usual.
 We’re taking it one day at a time!